 KBK understands the unfairness that often occurs in the purchase of a new or used car or getting a car loan.
 Many new and used cars are sold with serious defects.
 We are experts in the areas of lemon law and fraudulent vehicle sales cases.
-If you have bought a car that may be defective and is under warranty, is a certified used car, or has a safety defect, please call us to discuss your case.
+If you have bought a car that may be defective and is under warranty, is a certified used car, or has a safety defect, please call our California lemon law lawyers to discuss your case.
 We also take cases where the vehicle was in a prior accident or was a prior rental vehicle and the purchaser was never notified by the dealer.
 We also specialize in vehicle finance cases including unfair debt collection and vehicle repossessions.
 We have also handled cases involving defective recreational vehicles and boats, and illegal practices involving motorcycle sales.

 There is no charge for a consultation, and if we take your case, we do so on a contingency fee basis, meaning the other side pays for our attorney’s fees.

 The partners in our firm have represented consumers in automotive defect cases and repossession cases for 30 years.
 Bryan Kemnitzer, Nancy Barron and William Krieg were some of the first California lawyers to bring private lawsuits to enforce the California Lemon Law, repossession rights, and other consumer protection laws.
 In the last 30 years, they have brought justice to thousands of individual clients and more than a million class members for whom they served as class counsel.
 And, our California lemon law attorneys have trained many other lawyers along the way.